Through September 30: Special Museographic Exhibition: "Cerro de Trincheras Archaeological Site"

 Art Exhibit: The Arizona Cavalcade of History

-Professional printer and teacher James Pagels demonstrates the Washington Hand Press used to print Arizona’s first newspaper in 1859 and answers questions about hand press printing, typesetting, and other aspects of this marvel of industrial engineering.
+11am. - 3pm.
+Professional printer and teacher James Pagels demonstrates the Washington Hand Press used to print Arizona’s first newspaper in 1859 and answers questions about hand press printing, type setting, and other aspects of this marvel of industrial engineering.
 Included with park admission: $5 adult, $2 youth 7-13, children free.

-MAY 15: Living History: Foods of the Spanish Colonial Period
+Sept.
+19 - Living History: Medicine of the Spanish Colonial Period

 - Alamo Lake